k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 \- A:  Can only be defined on DB interfaces.

-\- B:  Impacts the transactional Stages but don't impact Inner flows which fall within the transaction.
+\- B:  Impacts the transactional Stages but does not impact the inner flows within the transaction.

-\- C:  When defined on an iteration, can do commit (or rollback) either on each iteration or at the end of the iteration data set.
+\- C:  When defined on an iteration, can do a commit (or rollback) either on each iteration or at the end of the iteration data set.

 \- D:  Cannot be defined on a split Stage.

 (**Solution 13.
-C: There are two approaches for handling transactions during an iteration: closing the transaction and performing a commit on each iteration or after the loop ends.**).
+C: There are two approaches for handling transactions during an iteration, closing the transaction and performing a commit on each iteration or after the loop ends.**).